finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New
-- Fix: File Selection on Windows and Mac
-- Fix: Networking
-- Fix: Print pdf
-- Rebrand tag line to "Create, Share, and Play"
+- Tech: GitHub Actions CI/CD with mac, ios, Android, Windows, Web, and Linux (hosted thru github)
+- Added Share button to popups

 ## Current Sprint
 - Layout cards in the Deck Editor more dynamically